 4 The Local Government Act 1960 s.
 248 was repealed by the Local Government Act 1995.

-5 On the date as at which this reprint was prepared the title of the Minister responsible for land administration was the Minister for Planning and Infrastructure.
+5 On the date as at which this compilation was prepared the title of the Minister responsible for land administration was the Minister for Planning and Infrastructure.

 6 The Land Act 1933 was repealed by the Land Administration Act 1997.

-7 The page number index to the Agreement set out in Schedule 1 does not reflect the relevant page numbers of this reprint.
+7 The page number index to the Agreement set out in Schedule 1 does not reflect the relevant page numbers of this compilation.

-8 Marginal notes in the agreements have been represented as bold headnotes in this reprint but that does not change their status as marginal notes.
+8 Marginal notes in the agreements have been represented as bold headnotes in this compilation but that does not change their status as marginal notes.

 9 Lands and Surveys and Department of Land Administration plans and surveys are now being held by the Western Australian Land Information Authority (see the Land Information Authority Act 2006 s.
 100).